-I have loved and practised yoga for almost 20 years.
+I have practised yoga for almost 21 years.
 I love how accessible yoga is, and can be practised anywhere, anytime.
 But what I treasure most about yoga is the ability to connect to the flow of my breath with or without movement, and calm my mind within just a few minutes.
 This is what lies at the core my yoga practice and my teaching today.

 When I realised that yoga was becoming a life calling for me, I began my teacher training and spent the next nine years studying under some of the most experienced and respected yoga teachers in Western Australia.
 I developed a strong foundation in various styles of yoga, including Iyengar Yoga, Ashtanga Yoga and Hatha Yoga.